Plug Socket Replacement and Installation Cost

 FAQs

-By law, licensed electricians require a Level 3 NVQ Diploma in Electrotechnical Services and Installing Electrotechnical Systems Equipment, and a Level 3 Diploma in Electrical Installations.
+Licensed electricians in the UK are required to hold a Level 3 NVQ Diploma in Electrotechnical Services and Installing Electrotechnical Systems Equipment, and a Level 3 Diploma in Electrical Installations.

 Ready to get a price for your home improvement project?